sevidmusic/Roady/README.md

 To do this the App needs to define appropriate Components to represent the various parts of the website.

+# Components

+iThe following Component types will be used in this example:

-Request                Represents a url such as http://DOMAIN/
+Request                Represents a url such as `http://DOMAIN/`
                        Note: Requests can be used to represent any url, not just urls relative to the domain the App is running on.